Non-aligned Scouting and Scout-like organisations

 The terms "aligned", "non-aligned", "Scout-like" and "breakaway" used in this article reflect the usage of WOSM, WAGGGS and their member national organizations.
 WOSM, WAGGGS and their member national organizations refer to organizations that had a common origin or were once associated with them in some way but are no longer associated with them as breakaway organizations.
-A breakaway organization may also be a Scouting or Scout-like organization.
+A breakaway organization may also be a Scout or Scout-like organization.

-Aligned and non-aligned Scouting organisations
+Aligned and non-aligned Scout organisations

 Since its inception in 1907, the Scout Movement has spread from the United Kingdom to 216 countries and territories around the world.
-There are at least 520 separate national or regional Scouting associations in the world and most have felt the need to create international Scouting organisations to set standards for Scouting and to coordinate activities among member associations.
+There are at least 520 separate national or regional Scout associations in the world and most have felt the need to create international Scout organisations to set standards and to coordinate activities among member associations.

-Six international Scouting organisations serve 437 of the world's national associations.
+Six international Scout organisations serve 437 of the world's national associations.
 There is a seventh that is only for adults.
 The largest two international organisations, WOSM and WAGGGS, have 362 national associations as members, encompassing 38 million Scouts and Guides.
-Other multinational Scouting organisations include the Confédération Européenne de Scoutisme, Union Internationale des Guides et Scouts d'Europe, and World Federation of Independent Scouts.
+Other multinational Scout organisations include the Confédération Européenne de Scoutisme, Union Internationale des Guides et Scouts d'Europe, and World Federation of Independent Scouts.

-There are over 80 Scouting associations or umbrella federations that are not aligned with any international Scouting organisation, including the Eclaireurs Neutres de France.
-There are also many single groups that are not affiliated with any regional or national association and the majority of these are in Germany, where Scouting is very fragmented.
-Membership in non-aligned Scouting organizations worldwide is roughly 300,000 to 500,000 individuals.
+There are over 80 Scout associations or umbrella federations that are not aligned with any international Scout organisation, including the Eclaireurs Neutres de France.
+There are also many single groups that are not affiliated with any regional or national association and the majority of these are in Germany, where the Scout Movement is very fragmented.
+Membership in non-aligned Scout organizations worldwide is roughly 300,000 to 500,000 individuals.